moxystudio/node-cross-spawn/README.md

 option, this option should be used carefully as no escaping will be performed and the spawn implementation provided by node will be used.

+While `{shell: false}` is supported, cross-spawn will throw an error when this option is used together with an executable without the `.exe` or `.com` extension.

 ## Tests